 Bilateral investment promotion and protection agreements (BIPAs) are agreements between two States for the reciprocal encouragement, promotion and protection of investments in each other's territories by individuals and companies situated in either State.
 The India-Mauritius BIPA is comprehensive and provides several reliefs to investors from Mauritius including fair and equitable treatment, protection against expropriation, repatriability of capital, an efficient dispute resolution framework and other rights and reliefs.
 Taking advantage of the BIPA is an important strategic reason for investors to invest from Mauritius.
-It should be noted that India does not have a BIPA with the US and hence, typically US investors investing from Mauritius seek to take advantage of the India-Mauritius BIPA.
+It should be noted that India does not have a BIPA with the US and hence, typically US investors investing from Mauritius SIPA.